mandarcthorat/no-ghibli/README.md

 A Chrome extension that helps you identify and filter out Studio Ghibli-related content from Twitter.
 This project consists of a Flask backend service that performs image classification and a Chrome extension that integrates with it.

+## Simplest Setup

+- Download the `extension` directory from the [release page](https://github.com/faisalsayed10/no-ghibli/releases)
+- Go to `chrome://extensions/`
+- Click "Load unpacked" and select the `extension` directory

 ## Project Structure

 ```